 Training a statistical model from read-counts

-We used CCFs and CNA values to identify putative clonal SNVs with:
+For each patient, we used its CCFs and CNA values to identify putative clonal SNVs in exomic regions.
+From Platypus VCF files, we selected only entries with:

+A single-nucleotide mutation;

 CCF >0.8 in all primary samples;

 the same CNA status across all primary samples.

-SNVs that do not fulfil these conditions are likely subclonal, and neglected by this analysis.
-Read counts for clonal SNVs are extracted from Platypus VCF files reporting Number of Variants (NV) and Reads (NR, i.e., coverage).
+Discarded indel mutations are reported in Supplementary Table XXXX.
+Mutations that do not fulfil these conditions are likely subclonal, or are not SNVs, and neglected by this analysis.
+Read counts for clonal SNVs are extracted from VCF files reporting Number of Variants (NV, number of reads with the alternative allele) and Reads (NR, i.e., coverage).

-We corrected read counts for CNA status and tumour purity, before using them to train a statistical for the test.
-Correction is carried out to estimate how many of the observed reads come from the actual tumour.
+We corrected read counts for CNA status and tumour purity, before using them to train a statistical model for the test.
+Correction is carried out to estimate how many of the observed reads r come from the actual tumour.
 The correction is a standard procedure which uses tumour purity π (here estimated from WES data) and tumour copy number status c as follows

 r=c*πc*π+2*(1- π)*r

 Factor two in the correction is the diploid copy number status of normal cells.
-After correction, r is the number of reads, out of r, that are estimated coming from tumour cells.
+After correction, r<r is the number of reads, out of r, that are estimated coming from tumour cells.
 To be conservative, we assume the mutation multiplicity (number of allele copies that bear the mutation) is always 1.

-With the corrected coverage value, we can fit a Beta-Binomial with number of trials r, and successNV(i.e., the number of reads out of r). his statistical model describes the probability of observing v mutated reads – the so-called Variant Allele Frequency (VAF) -- at coverage r as a function of the Beta distribution Bα,β
+With the corrected coverage value, we can fit a Beta-Binomial with number of trials r, and successes NV.
+A success in this experiment is the detection of a read with the mutant allele; the overall Binomial sampling consists in the repetition of this experiment with r reads (i.e., the number of reads at a locus).
+The contribution of the Beta distribution is to capture uncertainty over the success probability of the experiment.
+Hence, this statistical model describes the probability of observing v mutated at coverage r as a function of the Beta distribution Bα,β

 BetaBin(v|r;α,β)=B(v+α,r-v+β)rvB(α,β)

-This compound model extends inomial sampling with over-dispersion effects has been used to model read-counts in several other analysis [CITE.WHO?]; technically, it is a Binomial distribution whose parameter follows a Beta with hyper-parameters α and β.
+This quantity is related to the so-called Variant Allele Frequency (VAF), which is defined to be v/r.
+This compound model extends Binomial sampling with over-dispersion effects that better account for non-uniform coverage in sequencing assays [CITE.WHO?]; technically, it is a Binomial distribution whose parameter follows a Beta distribution with hyper-parameters α and β, greater than 0.

-A Beta-Binomial model was trained for each copy number status for the input SNVs, and each WES sample of the primary tumour.
+Multiple Beta-Binomial model was trained for each copy number status for the input SNVs, and each WES sample of the primary tumour.
 By separating read counts by copy number status, we can adjust data for every non-diploid SNV in a more precise and consistent way.
-If, for a combination of parameters we find less than 10 SNVs, then we cannot train a suitable Beta-Binomial model.
-When that is the case we removed from downstream analysis this configuration of copy number status and input sample.
+To train a model at minimum acceptable quality for the next test, we discarded all combination of parameters for which we do not have, at least, 10 available SNVs.
+When that is the case, we removed from downstream analysis this configuration of copy number status and input sample.

-To learn the model parameters α and β we used the Maximum Likelihood fitting procedure vglm for vector generalized linear models that is implemented in the R package VGAM.
+To learn the model parameters α and β from data, we used the Maximum Likelihood fitting procedure vglm for vector generalized linear models that is implemented in the R package VGAM (version 1.0-5).

 Testing